albins/albins.github.io/about.md

 title: About
 ---

-Tea-totaler, supervisor at a sober student accomodation, librarian, and scientist of information.
+Tea-totaler, supervisor at a sober student housing, librarian, and scientist of information.
 I wish I spoke lojban so that at least my internal monologues would be syntactically unambiguous.

 Contact information
 -------------------